 There is animal housing and large glass vivarium built into the walls that house snakes and lizards.
 Outside, a large yard has benching, aviaries and a stable as well as large grassed areas.
 Outside the yard is a clearing in the surrounding woodland that contains runs for ferrets, rabbits and chickens.
 There are block paved areas and a pond.

-All assessments will be through assignment work.
-The assignments will be varied, including some written work, discussions and practical tasks.
+You will be assessed by exams in 2 units.
+The remaining units will be assessed through coursework and assignments.
+Coursework and assignments will be varied, including some written work, discussions and practical tasks.
 You will need to produce some work independently and some as part of a group.
-Evidence will be recorded in a portfolio.

 Some visits will need to be paid for by the students.

-Progression through passing the course can lead to Level 2 Animal Care or Level 2 apprenticeships.
+Progression through passing the course can lead to our Level 2 Animal Care options, further study at HSDC in a different area, or Level 2 Apprenticeships.

 You will undertake practical work in the College Animal Unit and offsite at an equine establishment.
 Your work experience may take place in local veterinary practices, riding and livery yards, Sea Life Centre, catteries, kennels, grooming parlours, RSPCA, wildlife sanctuaries, rescue centres or pet shops.